ceshine/ceshine-hugo/content/post/20200213-tf21-quest/index.md

 ## TPU Support

 Despite all the drawbacks, the TPU support in TF 2.1 is fantastic and has become my main reason for using TF 2.1+.
-It's hard to imagine how the extremely unstable TPU support in Keras has evolved into this good piece of engineering.
+It’s pretty impressive that the once extremely unstable TPU support in Keras has evolved into this good piece of engineering.

-Although TensorFlow Research Cloud gave my access to multiple TPUs, I used only one of them as I didn't see the need to do serious hyper-parameter optimization yet.
+Although TensorFlow Research Cloud gave my access to multiple TPU units, I used only one of them as I didn't see the need to do serious hyper-parameter optimizations yet.
 The competition data set is not ideal for TPU, as it is quite small (a few thousands of examples).
 I have to limit the batch size to achieve the best performance (in terms of the evaluation metric), but it is still a lot faster than training on my single local GTX 1070 GPU (4 ~ 8x speedup).
 TPUv2 is more than sufficient in this case (comparing to TPUv3).

 One potentially interesting comparison would be using two V100 GPUs, which combined are a little more expensive than TPUv2, with a bigger batch size to train the same model.

 **The TPU on Google Colab also supports TF 2.1 now**.
-You are able to train models much faster with it than any of the free GPU Colab provides (currently the best offer is a single Tesla P100).
+You can train models much faster with it than any of the free GPU Colab provides (currently the best offer is a single Tesla P100).
 Check this notebook for a concrete example:

 {{< single_tweet 1215182582083538944 >}}

-(I know that PyTorch has [its own TPU support](https://github.com/pytorch/xla) now, but it is still quite hard to use last time I check, and it is not supported in Google Colab.
+(I know that PyTorch has [its own TPU support](https://github.com/pytorch/xla) now, but it is still quite hard to use last time I checked, and it is not supported in Google Colab.
 Maybe I'll take another look in the next few weeks.)

 # Case Study and Code Snippets

-We'll briefly describe my solution to the QUEST Q&A Labeling competition, and discuss some parts of the code that I think are most helpful for those who come from PyTorch as I did.
+This section will briefly describe my solution to the QUEST Q&A Labeling competition, and discuss some parts of the code that I think are most helpful for those to come from PyTorch as I did.
 This section assumes that you already have a basic understanding of TensorFlow 2.x.
 If you're not sure, please refer to the official tutorial [Effective TensorFlow 2](https://www.tensorflow.org/guide/effective_tf2).

+## Source Code

 - [Codebase](https://github.com/ceshine/kaggle-quest)
 - [Colab TPU training notebook](https://gist.github.com/ceshine/752c77742973a013320a9f20384528a1)